gordonwatts/func_adl_servicex_type_generator/README.md

 sx_type_gen <path-to-type-yaml-file> [--output_directory <dir-for-output>]
 ```

+Note that output package name and version are set in the `generator.py` file.

 ## Building a new type package for a new AnalysisBase Release

 You'll need to setup: